headwinds/cabinquest/README.md

 * NODEJS
 * EXPRESS

 Cabin Quest began when Google Reader ended.
 While learning NodeJS & Express, I accomplished my first goal to create a service to upload, parse, and save my Google Reader zip into Mongodb.
 Then, I designed and develop a UI to manage my 800 feeds.
 Finally, I built this NextJS app to learn both it and GraphQL.
-Basically, I wanted a fun weekend project to learn emerging tech.
+Basically, I wanted a fun weekend project to learn emerging tech and become more full stack.

 Currently [Cabin Quest](https://cabinquest.now.sh/) is a private API hosted on [Zeit.co](https://zeit.co)